ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

 -   First filter to only include Jan 1st 2018
 -   Convert to spatial data using the lat/lon for each station
--   Finally convert to the same CRS as the ecological data
+-   Finally convert to the same coordinate reference system (CRS) as the ecological data

 ``` r
 mb_spatial <- mb_weather %>%